From 2019, there is no longer a dedicated call for HCI Winter/Summer Schools.

 A summer or winter school is a program of lectures, classes, tutorials, hands on technology sessions, exercises or group work organised by a group of SIGCHI members for the benefit of SIGCHI student members.
 Schools should be organised for the benefit of SIGCHI student members and should not be designed to make a profit for the organisers.
 There are many examples of such “HCI Summer Schools” documented online.
 Applications are particularly encouraged on emerging topics in HCI, developing regions or topics which span across areas of interest in our family of sponsored and co-sponsored conferences.

-The applicant or applicants to this SIGCHI special funding initiative need to be SIGCHI members, prior to application.
-Students who are selected to attend (and be provided a fee waiver) must be SIGCHI members prior to the event itself.
+The applicant or applicants to this SIGCHI special funding initiative needed to be SIGCHI members, prior to application.
+Students who were selected to attend (and be provided a fee waiver) must be SIGCHI members prior to the event itself.

 This funding is targeted at SIGCHI members.

-HCI Summer of Winter schools can happen at any time in the 2017/2018 calendar year, exceptions to this need to be approved by the SIGCHI President.
+HCI Summer of Winter schools can happen at any time, exceptions to this need to be approved by the SIGCHI President.
+Proposals were reviewed by the SIGCHI Executive Committee.

 Examples of past SIGCHI Supported events

-In June of 2017 we provided support for 1 summer school in Argentina and in Dec 2017 we had 10 applications for support which are being decided upon now.
+In June of 2017 we provided support for 1 summer school in Argentina.

 - Next-generation location-based technologies: from urban crowdsourcing to the physical web